RevenueCat/revenuecat-docs/docs_source/🛠 Tools/experiments-v1/experiments-results-v1.md

 [/block]
 The results from your experiment can also be exported in this table format using the **Export data CSV** button.
 This will included aggregate results per variant, and per product results, for flexible analysis.

+> 🚧 Automatic emails for poor performing tests
+>
+> If the Realized LTV of your Treatment is performing meaningfully worse than your Control, we'll automatically email you to let you know about it so that you can run your test with confidence.

 # Metric definitions

 ## Initial conversion metric definitions